 If you get the version that we have, be careful.
 When the timer runs out, it makes a very loud noise that always scares the sh*t out of me.
 Not sure why.
 Like I know it’s coming, but I still jump when time is up.

-Anyway, Scattegories is a great game to play with your “smart” friends as it can really test the depths of their mind.
+After all, Scattegories is a great game to play with your “smart” friends as it can really test the depths of their mind.

 It never gets old trying to look around the room for an object that starts with the letter “K.”